Chonkerkeys/qmk_firmware/keyboards/chonkerkeys/gen/README.md

     "layers":<array of layer_type (in layer_type.h)>,
-	"sizeOrdinals": <nested array of the size + ordinal (specified below) of each key, in each row, in each layer>, "keymaps": <nested array of the custom_keycodes (in keyconfig.h) of each key, in each row, in each layer>, "customActions": <nested array of QMK's key code, e.g. KC_A for each action of each key, in each row, in each layer>
+	"sizeOrdinals": <nested array of the size + ordinal (specified below) of each key, in each row, in each layer>, "keymaps": <nested array of the custom_keycodes (in keyconfig.h) of each key, in each row, in each layer>, "customActions": <nested array of QMK's key code, e.g. KC_A for each action of each key, in each row, in each layer>, "icons": <nested array of the icon of each key>
 }
 ```